Mills Observatory: 2020s: Closure threat, resurgence in visitors and 90th anniversary celebrations

 In August 2025, Mills Observatory renewed their partnership with Dundee Culture for the 90th anniversary season due to the positive impact it made on the 2024–25 season.
 As a result of the successful marketing campaign from that season, the observatory was named as a finalist in The Courier Business Awards in the Brand Marketing and Social Media category, the observatory’s first traditional award nomination.
 In September 2025, Mills Observatory announced that, for the first time in its history, visitors would be required to book tickets to access the dome.
 The change was introduced to improve the overall visitor experience and manage capacity, allowing more people the opportunity to stargaze.
 The decision followed a pre-season “Summer Stars” event which attracted large crowds and resulted in long queues outside the observatory.

 In October 2025, Mills Observatory was recognised in both the Scottish Parliament and UK Parliament through motions lodged by Scottish Labour MSP Michael Marra and SNP MP Chris Law, respectively.
 The motions marked the observatory’s 90th anniversary and commended its contribution to education, tourism, and public engagement with astronomy.
 It highlighted the observatory’s record-breaking 2024 season, and noted its status as the UK’s first purpose-built public observatory.

 The 90th anniversary celebrations included an event at the Steps Theatre hosted by Astronomer Royal for Scotland, Catherine Heymans and a gathering at the observatory that featured the Lord Provost Bill Campbell and Heymans in attendance.

 In November 2025, Mills Observatory and the Royal Observatory Greenwich, which was marking its 350th anniversary, came together to celebrate their shared milestones.
 Commemorative cards were exchanged on the Prime Meridian line at Greenwich, and the meeting highlighted the long-standing connection between the two institutions.

+In December 2025, BBC Sky at Night magazine published a feature on Mills Observatory that examined its resurgence during the 2020s.
+The article noted the role of public engagement and online outreach in raising the observatory’s profile, and referred to its increased use for educational and cultural activities, situating these developments within wider pressures facing publicly funded cultural venues in the UK.

+Ahead of the 2026-27 season, Mills Observatory opened for a special one-off science event inspired by Dundonian Williamina Fleming.
+Later that summer, it was announced that a public viewing event hosted by the observatory for the August 2026 solar eclipse would take place at Broughty Castle instead of Mills Observatory, owing to the low position of the Sun during the eclipse.

+In September 2026, the Scottish Album of the Year Award filmed a series of music sessions at Mills Observatory ahead of the Dundee's hosting of the 2026 event.